 IDG3a: Increase access to financial services for micro/individual clients;

 IDG3b: Increase access to financial services for SME clients;

 IDG6: Reduce greenhouse gas emissions

 The IDGs were not intended to cover every project but to be useful as a strategic management tool.
 They were designed to cover a significant share of IFC’s business.

 In FY 13, IFC moved two goals from testing to full implementation: IDG2: Health and Education and IDG3: Financial Services.
 In FY14 IDG 1 also moved to full implementation.
-IDGs 4 and 6 are in the testing stage.
+IDGs 4 and 6 are moving into full implementation in FY15.

 To address concerns that the goals could create a skewed focus on projects with larger reach figures at the expense of projects in smaller countries with a more challenging business environment, we are testing a complementary approach that could be used to provide appropriate weighting to projects in smaller and poorer countries.